chaoss/community/templates/metrics-model-template.md

 Provide text to explain to a reader why they should care about the metrics model.
 This description should be 1-2 sentences.

 # User Stories
 Provide text to the different types of users of this metrics model.
 This could include a variety of different roles including OSPO members, community managers, open source software users, and volunteer contributors.
+This should be in the form of a bulleted list for each of the provided user stories.

 # Metrics in the Metrics Model
 - Metric 1 (Link to metric on the CHAOSS website if applicable, brief description of the metric, and the suggested timeframe assocated with data collection if applicable)